smaremanda/add-in-docs/essentials/resource-limits-and-performance-optimization.md

 # Resource limits and performance optimization for Office Add-ins
-Apply resource usage limits to your Office Add-ins and optimize the performance of your add-in.

  _**Applies to:** Access apps for SharePoint | apps for Office | Excel | Office Add-ins | Outlook | PowerPoint | Project | Word_